paul-griffith/kindling/readme.md

 ## Disclaimer

-This is **not** an official Inductive Automation product and is not affiliated with, supported by, maintained by, or otherwise associated with Inductive Automation in any way.
-This software is provided as-is with no warranty.
+Kindling is **not** an official Inductive Automation product and is provided as-is with no warranty.